 Who collects my refuse, recycling, and yard waste?

-The Village has contracted with Advanced Disposal (formerly Veolia Environmental Services) for solid waste collection services.
+The Village has contracted with Lakeshore Recycling Services (LRS) for solid waste collection services.

 When will my refuse, recycling, and yard waste be collected?

 The collection schedule map can be found here.
 As of 2019, all yard waste/compost will be collected on the same day as your garbage and recycling.

 All materials can be placed outside after 4:00 p.m. the day before your scheduled collection.
 It is the responsibility of all residents to place their toters in the proper collection location no later than 7:00 a.m. on the day of collection.
 LRS drivers begin their routes promptly at 7:00 a.m. and will not be held responsible for missed collections of toters placed out after 7:00 a.m. on the day of collection.

 How can I report a missed refuse, recycling, or yard waste collection?